 This program is offered for .3 ASHA CEUs Intermediate Level: Professional Area

-Steven M. Shore, Ed.D., will be receiving an honorarium from LISHA for his presentation.
+Leigh Ann Spell, Ph.D., CCC-SLP, will be receiving an honorarium from LISHA for her presentation.

 Director of Speech-Language Pathology